lae/ansible-role-proxmox/README.md

 ## Metrics Server Configuration

-You can configure metric servers in Proxmox VE using the `proxmox_metric_server` module.
+You can configure metric servers in Proxmox VE using the `pve_metric_servers` role variable.
 Below is an example configuration for different types of metric servers:

 ```yaml
 pve_metric_servers: